ooni/spec/backends/bk-003-collector.md

 2. MUST fail with `4xx` if the request is not compliant with its policies.

-3. SHOULD fail with `5xx` if the `content` field is present, or if the `test_helper` field is present, unless the implementor really wants to support now-historical OONI probe implementations.
+3. SHOULD fail with `5xx` if the `content` field is present, or if the `test_helper` field is present, or if the `format` is "yaml", unless the implementor really wants to support now-historical OONI probe implementations.

 4. MUST fail with `5xx` if it cannot generate the report ID (see below) or in case of other failures.